-No matter how many subjects are being currently debated, the one thing, which almost everybody can agree on, is the fact that cockroaches are the most dreadful pests in the world.
+No matter how many subjects are currently being debated, the one thing almost everybody can agree on is that cockroaches are the most dreadful pests in the world.

 What Is A Brown Banded Cockroach?

-The brown-banded cockroach, scientifically named as Supella Longipalpa, belongs to the family Ectobiidae and the genus Supella.
-These cockroaches may be found throughout the whole structure, primarily in drier and warmer locations.
-Their diet comprises of a wide variety of items such as decaying matter and glue or paste.
+These cockroaches may be found throughout the whole structure, primarily in drier and warmer locations; their diet comprises various items such as decaying matter and glue or paste.

 What Do Brown Banded Cockroaches Look Like?

-Red-colored with a yellowish “8” figure on the back of their heads, American cockroaches are easy to distinguish with brown-banded roaches, which are of a brownish color, in terms of appearance.
-Both species are abundantly located throughout the U.S.
+Red-coloured with a yellowish “8” figure on the back of their heads, American cockroaches easily distinguish from brown-banded roaches, which are brownish in appearance.

 Brown Banded Cockroach Eggs